ssuppe/nightscout-lucid/README.md

 - **Units toggle**  -  Switch between mg/dL and mmol/L at any time
 - **Date range**  -  7, 14, 30, or 90-day windows
 - **Session-only**  -  Credentials are held in memory; nothing is persisted to a server

 ---

+## AI-driven development

+Please note: This software was written primarily with AI, driven by a former software engineer.
+It's been reviewed by me, and there are many tests to doublecheck the math.
+But be sure to verify the numbers yourself (eg, sanity check with your Nightscout instance).

+---